sebakc/planeta_mix_bot/README.md

 # IRC bot
+IRC bot with integrations with Telegram and horoscope

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-You need to have Node.js and npm installed on your machine.
-To install them, you can download them from [here](https://nodejs.org/en/download/).
+Install nodejs and ffmpeg or docker and docker-compose.

 ### Installing